Pianotech

 image

-2) Then I only lowered drop, to destroy double escapement.
+2) Then I only lowered drop, to destroy simultaneous escapement.
 The jack hump stays almost the same, but with the rep lever stopping sooner.
 Touchweight max is close enough that I'll call it the same.
 So it looks like spreading out jack and rep lever contact does not really influence the touchweight required to go through letoff.

 image